-Attacks could reverse gains in Congo’s Ebola fight, says WHO
+Attacks could reverse gains in Congo’s Ebola fight, WHO says

 - Man suspected of voyeurism in University District arrested by Seattle police

+Doctors Without Borders said over the last several weeks some 43 percent of new cases in the epicenter towns of Katwa and Butembo had no known links to other cases.
+That means the vigorous efforts to track the contacts of the sick are not entirely successful.

-Doctors Without Borders said that more than 40 percent of the deaths are still taking place in communities rather than at Ebola treatment centers.
+And more than 40 percent of the deaths are still taking place in communities rather than at Ebola treatment centers.
 The bodies of victims are highly contagious, and the aid group said that figure shows community mistrust is still widespread.

 Tedros told journalists in Geneva that a much larger crisis has been averted: Ebola has been contained to eastern Congo without spreading across the massive Central African nation or crossing borders into neighboring countries.